Last updated: May 15, 2020

 Our business development team is available to help you navigate newly announced and already existing programs and resources to support you in moving through and beyond this situation.

 Our research team is working to develop scenarios that will estimate the possible impact of COVID-19 on tourism demand, and the resulting possible impact on provincial tourism revenues in 2020 and 2021.
 We will be working with national and provincial partners to develop indicators that will help us understand future travel intentions.
-These activities are a priority and we’ll share them with you when they are available.
+The COVID-19 Tourism Recovery Research and Marketing Approach can be found here.

 At this time, all marketing campaigns in our key markets of Ontario, Quebec, Northeastern US, UK, Germany and China are on hold until further notice.